Giant Panda: Profile and Information

 The giant panda is a medium to large bear with a massive head, a short tail, and a long muzzle with a large nose, which provides them with an exceptional sense of smell.

-The giant panda’s thick fur is creamy-white, with large black patches on its limbs, shoulders, ear, nose, and visible black patches around its small eyes.
+The giant panda’s thick fur is creamy-white, with large black patches on its limbs, shoulders, ear, and nose, and visible black patches around its small eyes.

 The giant panda consumes almost only bamboo and has a range of physical modifications to assist with its consumption.